-

 (b) Sexual intimacies between a psychologist and a psychology trainee, student or research participant are prohibited.

-Romantic and/or sexual relationships between faculty and students, staff and students or supervisors and subordinate employees are strongly discouraged.
+While not expressly prohibited, romantic and/or sexual relationships between faculty and students, staff and students or supervisors and subordinate employees are strongly discouraged.
 Such relationships have the potential for adverse consequences, including the filing of charges of sexual harassment.
-Given the fundamentally asymmetric nature of the relationship where one party has the power to give grades, thesis advice, evaluations, recommendations, promotions, salary increases or performance evaluations, the apparent consensual nature of the relationship is inherently suspect.
+Given the fundamentally asymmetric nature of the relationship where one party has the power to give grades, thesis advice, evaluations, recommendations, promotions, salary increases or performance evaluations, the consensual nature of the relationship is inherently suspect.

 For these reasons it is the expectation that the senior staff and training staff will not engage in romantic and/or sexual relationships during the time that the staff member and trainee are at CAPS.